Department of informatics

 SOME ADDITIONAL DETAILS

-For a more "marketable" description of interests, it can be stated that a main research theme is the basis for learning and organisation of knowledge and skills at different levels in organisations, at the individual, group and organisational levels.
-A second theme is the basis for development, implementation and utilisation of information and communication technologies in organisations with the aim of implementing the legitimately expected benefits for the different stakeholders, including all affected people.
+For a more "marketable" description of interests, it can be stated that a main research theme is the basis for learning and organization of knowledge and skills at different levels in organizations, at the individual, group and organizational levels.
+A second theme is the basis for development, implementation and utilization of information and communication technologies in organizations with the aim of implementing the legitimately expected benefits for the different stakeholders, including all affected people.

 This includes concerns for "methods in action", formerly known as issues of implementation.
 To trendy bywords like change, flexibility, creativity, innovation, interaction and learning Ivanov likes to contrast questions like "Change caused or imposed by whom or by what?", "Change of what, to what, and what for?", "Is flexibility as adaptation to change always good or can its perceived necessity be caused by lack of knowledge or courage?", "Is interaction, creativity or innovation always good or is there a good and a bad action or creativity?", and "Is learning by itself always good, or how to foster the learning of good things?".
 To trendy bywords like virtual reality or design are opposed questions like "What is real reality in the first place?" and "Why is the English word design, rooted in the Latin language, seldom seen as translatable into other European languages?".
 And why some researchers do see these words as balderdash?

 Those who are interested in fundamental and philosophical matters of scientific method may appreciate that Ivanov's position evolved out of C. West Churchman's later work originating somehow between Charles Sanders Peirce's and William James' (as contrasted to John Dewey's) American philosophical pragmatism, and European continental philosophy including phenomenology at its sources, prior to its later secularization.
 This implies attempts to build partly upon Kantian and less known post-Kantian insights and their criticism or "meta-critique" by original historical personalities.